-ur water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
+Our water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
 Here we only show those substances that were detected in our water.
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.

-are included, along with the year in which the sample was taken.
 The state recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
-In these cases, the most recent sample data
+In these cases, the most recent sample data are included, along with the year in which the sample was taken.